LoanDB/GothicHungarian/docs/home.rst

 Installation and Usage
 ----------------------

-To replicate the results follow the steps described in the `documentation <https://gothichungarian.readthedocs.io/en/latest/?badge=latest>`__ and the `loanpy tutorial <https://loanpy.readthedocs.io/en/latest/tutorial.html>`__
+To replicate the results, follow the steps described in the `documentation <https://gothichungarian.readthedocs.io/en/latest/?badge=latest>`__ and the `loanpy tutorial <https://loanpy.readthedocs.io/en/latest/tutorial.html>`__